-Yesterday I reviewed “Role Models” (click here to read it), a comedy that included youngsters but still had that profane edge of R-rated classics such as “Porky’s.”
-Today I’ll take a look at another one of those R-rated fun flicks, but this time it’s the more adult story of “Horrible Bosses” where three friends find work intolerable and decide to do something about it.
-If you enjoy crude humor done well with an especially excellent cast, you’ll find it with “Horrible Bosses.”
+I’ve reviewed “Role Models” (click here to read it), a comedy that included youngsters but still had that profane edge of R-rated classics such as “Porky’s” (click here for my review of that one).
+However, today I’ll take a look at another one of those R-rated fun flicks, but this time there’s nary a teenager at the heart of the plot.
+I’m writing about the more adult story of “Horrible Bosses,” where three friends find their jobs intolerable because of the outlandish behavior of their bosses and decide to do something about it.
+If you enjoy crude humor done exceptionally well with an especially excellent cast, then you will truly enjoy “Horrible Bosses.”

 (2011; 98 minutes; rated R; directed by Seth Gordon and starring Jason Bateman, Charlie Day and Jason Sudeikis)